sktguha/deel/src/questions.md

 Component.

 **ANSWER:**<br>
-This is not an exhaustive list but I will try to list down the major steps
+This is not an exhaustive list but I will try to list down the major steps<br>
-a) Create new functional component with same name as the class one.
+a) Create new functional component with same name as the class one.<br>
-b) The logic in render method can be copied as the return value of the class component
+b) The logic in render method can be copied as the return value of the class component<br>
 c) Then the setState calls need to be converted to functional useState calls.
 Although we can mirror the class setState and keep all our state in a single object, but React functional component design suggests to keep the setState calls seperate

 d) Convert the props of class components into the arguments of functional components